Kingxukai/linux/Documentation/filesystems/ext4/blocks.rst

      - 256TiB

-Note: Files not using extents (i.e. files using block maps) must be placed within the first 2^32 blocks of a filesystem.
-Files with extents must be placed within the first 2^48 blocks of a filesystem.
+Note: Files not using extents (i.e. files using block maps) must be placed within the woke first 2^32 blocks of a filesystem.
+Files with extents must be placed within the woke first 2^48 blocks of a filesystem.
 It's not clear what happens with larger filesystems.